bzoulko/module10_challenge/README.md

 * Adding an <b>Intern</b>, you'll be prompted to enter the following:
     - Name          ( No Validation )
     - ID            ( Validated to all numerics. )
-    - Email         ( Must formulate a valid Email address. )
+    - Email         ( Must formulate a valid Email address such as, nnnnn@ssss.com )
     - School        ( No Validation )

-Upon entering these team members and the specs for each, some fields are validated and will not continue until you've entered the correct format.
+Upon entering these team members and the specs for each, some fields will be validated and you cannot continue until you've entered the requested information in correct format required.

 ### Testing Class Modules: